 Nicola Yoon has had two books turned into successful movies: Everything, Everything and The Sun is Also a Star.
 Telling the unlikely romance of Natasha, desperately struggling to prevent her family’s deportation to Jamaica, and Daniel, the perfect Korean son burdened by his parents’ expectations, it’s a teen romance even adults will love.

 The book world was abuzz recently with excitement for this fantasy Young Adult novel, and rightfully so.
 Zélie Adebola watched as a ruthless king ordered the death of her mother and all the other maji in an effort to rid the world of magic.
 With one last chance, Zélie must use the help of a rogue princess to restore magic before the crown prince manages to eradicate magic for good.
 Beautifully blending Nigerian mythology, symbols from the Yoruba religion, and young adult fantasy, Tomi Adeyemi shines in her debut novel and the perfect example of Black YA fantasy books.

 Xiomara Batista feels trapped and confused as she grows into adulthood.
 Instead of letting her fists fly, Xiomara begins to record her thoughts into a little leather notebook.
 When she is invited to join her school’s slam poetry club, she realizes the power in expressing her own emotions even if against her family’s disapproval.
-Between Poet X and her recent book With the Fire on High, Acevedo is one of the top Black female authors to watch in 2020.

 Middle Grade Fiction by Modern Black Female Authors